(Effective May 23, 2017)

 ARTICLE VII - EXECUTIVE DIRECTOR AND STAFF

-Section 7.1 Management Company: The executive director is hired by the board.
-The executive director has the day-to-day responsibilities for the organization, including carrying out the organization's goals and policies.
+Section 7.1 Management Company: The management company is contracted by the board.
+The management company will provide an executive director that has the day-to-day responsibilities for the organization, including carrying out the organization's goals and policies.
 The executive director will attend board meetings as requested by the Board of Directors, report on the progress of the organization, answer questions of the board members and carry out the duties described in the job description (or in the association management contract).
 The board can designate other duties as necessary.
-The management company can be changed or terminated at the board's discretion and/or the board can terminate designated services of the management company when deemed necessary.
+The management company can be changed or terminated at the board's discretion and/or the board can terminate designated services of the management company when deemed necessary, and as the contract allows.

 ARTICLE VIII - NOMINATIONS AND ELECTIONS

-Section 8.2 Nominations for the Directors and Nominating Positions
+Section 8.2 Nominations for the Directors and Leadership Succession Committee Positions

-8.2.2 A call for nomination for Director position(s) and one (1) general member Nomination Committee position for the-upcoming year shall be published and distributed to all members of the Corporation at least 60 days before the scheduled date of the election.
+8.2.2 A call for nomination for Director position(s) and Leadership Succession Committee positions for the-upcoming year shall be published and distributed to all members of the Corporation at least 60 days before the scheduled date of the election.

-8.2.3 All candidates must be regular in good standing of the Corporation (including any predecessor organization) for at least two (2) successive years prior to their nomination.
+8.2.3 All candidates for elected positions must be regular in good standing of the Corporation for at least two (2) successive years prior to their nomination.
+All candidates for Leadership Succession Committee positions must be members in good standing of the Corporation for at least one (1) year prior to their nomination.

-8.2.4 After receiving nominations from the membership, the Nominating Committee shall prepare a list of candidates for the Director and Nominating Committee member positions for Board approval.
+8.2.4 After receiving nominations from the membership, the Leadership Succession Committee shall prepare a list of candidates for the Director and Leadership Succession member positions for Board approval.

 Section 8.3 Notice of Elections: Notice stating the position(s), and date of the election shall be delivered not less than 45 nor more than 90 days before the date of the election to each member of the Corporation entitled to vote in such election.